sims1710/Fake-News-Detection-Project/README.md

 ## Step 1: Fake News Detection

 In this first step, we run five different types of NNs and choose the best one (based on the evaluation metrics) to continue with Step 2.
-The `merge.csv` file from the Data Source Folder is used as our dataset.
+The `merged_data.csv` file from the Data Source Folder is used as our dataset.
 It is splitted into the following ratio: 80-10-10 (training-testing-validation).

 ### Datasets
 1. Step 1: https://github.com/sophialatessa/FakeNewsDeepLearning